neilspurgeon/neilspurgeon.github.io/_projects/02 juniper-ridge.md

 hero_image: assets/projects/juniper-ridge/juniper-ridge-hero.jpg
 card_image: assets/projects/juniper-ridge/jr-feature-horizontal.jpg
 tags: ["Packaging", "Print", "Branding"]
-credits: ["Photography by Jordan Vogua", "Designed with Lee Williams"]
+credits: ["Designed at Indicate Design Groupe", "Designed with Lee Williams", "Photography by Jordan Vogua"]
-overview: "Wild harvested on the trail, Juniper Ridge creates perfumes and fragrances by distilling and extracting natural scents from wildflowers, plants, and tree trimmings."
+description: "<p>Wild harvested on the trail, Juniper Ridge creates perfumes and fragrances by distilling and extracting natural scents from wildflowers, plants, and tree trimmings.
+With such unique process, Juniper Ridge felt their current brand didn’t represent them well enough.
+While our team worked on the full rebrand, I was heavily involved with the redesign of their fragrance packaging.</p>"
-description: "<p>Worked on a complete rebrand of Juniper Ridge, a wild-harvested fragrance company, to visually unify their brand.
-Redesigned packaging for their complete line including Trail Soap, Backpacker's Cologne, Cabin Spray, Campfire Incense and Smudge's.</p>"
 ---

 <div class="grid grid--offset">